numbas/editor-docs/source/question-parts.rst

 The script fields allow you to override the built-in algorithms used by Numbas.
 They take JavaScript code; `the Numbas JavaScript API documentation for parts <http://numbas.github.io/Numbas/Numbas.parts.Part.html>`_ is a useful reference.

+Scripts have access to the global ``Numbas`` object, as well as the following variables:

+.. attribute:: part

+    The current part

+.. attribute:: question

+    The part's parent question

+.. attribute:: variables

+    The question's variables, unwrapped to JavaScript objects (so numbers can be used as JavaScript numbers, instead of having to go through the JME system)

+The following scripts can be customised:

 .. glossary::

     When the part is created